vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

 *   port to be declared in a pod
 *   healthcheck if available for the port to be specified along with the port definition
-*   If there are associated ingress rules for the port specify them.

 > Note:
 Currently Health Check would be present for only one port if any.
+If there are multiple healthChecks declared first healthCheck will be picked.

 Following are the **Fields** of Port object: